Michigan Immigrant Rights Center, et al., vs. United States Department of Homeland Security, and United States Customs and Border Patrol

 Class Certification

-Oral argument was held on the motion for class certification on July 30, 2020.
 On August 6, 2020, the district court granted Plaintiffs’ motion for class certification, certifying a class consisting of “all noncitizens who seek or will seek to access the U.S. asylum process by presenting themselves at a Class A [POE] on the U.S.- Mexico border, and were or will be denied access to the U.S. asylum process by or at the instruction of [CBP] officials on or after January 1, 2016.”
 The court also certified a subclass of “all noncitizens who were or will be denied access to the U.S. asylum process at a Class A POE on the U.S.-Mexico border as a result of Defendants’ metering policy on or after January 1, 2016.”

 Motion for Summary Judgment

 The parties filed cross-motions for summary judgment in September 2020.
 On September 2, 2021, the court granted Plaintiff’s motion for summary judgment in part, specifically to Plaintiff’s claim for violations of APA § 706(1) and Fifth Amendment Due Process Clause.
 Defendant’s motion for summary judgment was granted as to claims based on the ultra vires violations of the right to seek asylum and violation of the Alien Tort Statute.
-The court deferred a decision on remedy and asked the parties to submit briefing on remedies in light of the APA § 706(1) finding and considering how Title 42 would affect the implementation of a remedy.
-The parties submitted supplemental briefs on October 1, 2021.
-On April 1, 2022, the parties filed a joint status report addressing current issues regarding court oversight and remedies.

 On August 5, 2022, the court issued two decisions.
 First, the judge converted the preliminary injunction to a permanent injunction and granted in part, but denied in part, Plaintiffs’ motion to clarify the preliminary injunction order.
 Second, she issued a decision with respect to remedies on summary judgment.
 The court concluded that it could not enter any injunctive relief, relying on the Supreme Court’s decisions in Garland v.
 Aleman Gonzalez, 142 S. Ct.
 2057 (2022).
 Instead, the court entered declaratory judgment, declaring that “absent any independent, express, and lawful statutory authority, Defendants’ refusal to deny inspection or asylum processing to noncitizens who have not been admitted or paroled and who are in the process of arriving in the United States at Class A Ports of Entry is unlawful regardless of the purported justification for doing so.”

+The parties cross-appealed the final judgment to the Ninth Circuit.
 On October 23, 2024, the Ninth Circuit issued an opinion, holding that metering and requiring individuals to remain in Mexico while waiting to seek asylum is unlawful under APA 706.

 Documents:

-Counsel: Mayer Brown LLP | American Immigration Council | Center for Constitutional Rights | Southern Poverty Law Center | Center for Gender and Refugee Studies| Vinson & Elkins LLP
+Counsel: American Immigration Council | Center for Constitutional Rights | Center for Gender and Refugee Studies| Democracy Forward | Institute for Constitutional Advocacy and Protection, Georgetown Law

 Contact: Melissa Crow | Center for Gender and Refugee Studies | crowmelissa@uchastings.edu